ShnAlmighty/ecommerce/Readme.md

 | :-------- | :------- | :------------------------- |
 | `Authorization` | `string` | **Required**.
 Should contain  Bearer token |

-#### Fetch All Orders of the logged in user
+#### Fetch All Orders of the user
-This will be used to fetch all orders of an user
+This will be used to fetch all orders of the logged-in user

 ```http
 GET /orders